Champaner-Pavagadh Archaeological Park: Palaces

 The custom house was probably used as a guard room.
 It is well planned in a square shape with five rows of arches and five equal colonnaded aisles.
 From this location to the east gate, the view of present-day Champaner consists of shabby houses on a lone street.
 Kabutarkhana Pavilion is situated on the north bank of Bada Talao near Khajuri Masjid.
 Another building with columns is also located on the Pavagadh Hill, above the roof of the Mahakali temple.

-Issues and Controversy
+Vandalism

-On June 16, 2024, an incident of severe vandalism was reported to have happened on the hill.
+On evening of June 16, 2024, an incident of severe vandalism was reported to have happened on the hill.
 Several Tirthankara idols cemented on the sides of the steps on the old path to reach the Kalika Mata shrine were desecrated and broken down.
-Jain monk Jinpremvijaya spearheaded a peaceful but powerful protest at the local collector's office where local Jains turned up in huge numbers.
-The protest is said to have begun on the evening of June 16, 2024 and went on overnight into June 17, 2024.
+Local Jains and monks spearheaded protest at the local collector's office.
+The protest continued overnight into June 17, 2024.
 Most desecrated idols were over 400 years old, some even more ancient and belong exclusively to the Śvetāmbara sect.